Grading systems by country: United Arab Emirates

 Primary education is free at government run schools.
-The grading is managed by the Ministry of Education (MOE).
-However, there are also many schools run by expatriates that are equally successful with their own grading system, or an accepted grading system of the country where the schools are affiliated to or share common standards with.
-At most universities and colleges, the United Arab Emirates' grading system is very similar to the United States' system.
+The grading is managed by the Ministry of Education.
+However, there are multiple schools run by expatriates that are equally successful with their own grading system, or an accepted grading system of the country where the schools are affiliated to or share common standards with.
+At most universities and colleges, the United Arab Emirates' grading system is similar to the United States' system.